< | Help Index | >

 password to restrict the operator to testing only.
 You must exit the program and relaunch

 it without entering the edit password for the restrictions to take effect.
-Tip: You can

 also password protect individual files.
 See Edit Info window